15 myths about pregnancy and birth – The midwife explains

 Having your legs up during and after sex will increase the chances of getting pregnant

 This myth is untrue.
-No studies have been able to show any connection between sex positions and chances of pregnancy.
+No studies have been able to show any connection between sex positions and the chances of pregnancy.
+If you want to learn more about how to increase your chances of getting pregnant, then follow the link to our blog post on the subject.

 You can predict the gender of the baby from the shape of the belly